HanaElhady/HanaElhady/README.md

 ---

 <p align="center">
-  ✨ Thank you for visiting!
-I'm always open to learning, collaboration, and turning ideas into reality ✨
+✨ Thanks for the visit!
+My brain runs on coffee, code, and creative ideas – let’s team up! ✨
 </p>